MoreUnit/org.moreunit.intellij.plugin/README.md

 it looks like that doesn't work in some situations.
 The solution would then be to run `mvn process-resources -P intellij` by yourself.

+_Q: I (or Travis) just retrieved the code and the build fails with the error:
+"java.io.IOException: Server returned HTTP response code: 403 for URL: http://download-cf.jetbrains.com/idea/ideaIC-x.y.z.tar.gz"_

+A: It looks like version x.y.z of IntelliJ isn't available for download anymore, and you're the first one noticing it.
+You should replace `intellij.version` in `pom.xml` by a version that is available for download, and rebuild.
+The build will probably fail again because IntelliJ's dependencies will have change.
+Therefore, once the build has downloaded the requested version of IntelliJ, you should run the script `WHEN-INTELLIJ-VERSION-CHANGES_list-additional-classpath-elements.sh` and replace all `additionalClasspathElement`, except the first one, with the script output.

 ### References / Links